chocolatey-community/chocolatey-vscode/README.md

 * `Chocolatey: Delete Chocolatey package(s)` to search current workspace for nupkg files and delete them
 * `Chocolatey: Push Chocolatey package(s)` to search current workspace for nupkg files and push them
 * `Chocolatey: Install Template package(s)` to install a list of template packages from a specified source

+## Context Menus

+* `Chocolatey: Create new Chocolatey package` to create the default templated Chocolatey package in a directory of your choosing.

 ## Snippets